New examples of $2$-nondegenerate real hypersurfaces in $\mathbb{C}^N$ with arbitrary nilpotent symbols: Introduction

-{We introduce} new examples (Theorems \ref{main theorem} and \ref{second main theorem}) of holomorphically nondegenerate hypersurfaces in $\mathbb{C}^{n+1}$ for $n>2$ whose Levi form has a $1$-dimensional kernel at every point and that have arbitrary constant nilpotent CR symbols, supplying {a vast set (parameterized by orbits of a Lie group acting on an infinite-dimensional vector space) of} examples for each possible symbol.
+{We introduce} new examples (Theorems \ref{main theorem} and \ref{second main theorem}) of holomorphically nondegenerate hypersurfaces in $\mathbb{C}^{n+1}$ for $n>2$ whose Levi form has a $1$-dimensional kernel at every point and that have arbitrary constant nilpotent CR symbols (defined in Remark \ref{nilpotent symbol definition}), supplying a vast set (parameterized by orbits of a Lie group acting on an infinite-dimensional vector space) of examples for each possible symbol.
+In particular, we obtain for every $n>2$ an {\em explicit} infinite-dimensional family of everywhere $2$-nondegenerate hypersurfaces in $\mathbb C^{n+1}$.
+To the best of our knowledge, this is the first such construction (where the everywhere $2$-nondegenerate hypersurfaces are described explicitely, without appealing to the space of solutions of the Levi equation).
+Notably, each class under discussion is a family of perturbations (by higher order terms) of the same polynomial model \eqref{model}.
 Using methods that handle all cases with $n>4$ simultaneously, we solve the equivalence problem for the considered structures whose symbol is represented by a single Jordan block (Theorem \ref{Holomorphic classification theorem}), classify their algebras of infinitesimal symmetries (Theorem \ref{thealgebras}), and classify the locally homogeneous structures among them (Theorem \ref{h structures theorem}).

-The considered hypersurfaces have a special relationship to the general theory developed in \cite{porter2021absolute,sykes2023geometry} because their local equivalence problems and related homogeneous structure classifications can be treated in any fixed dimension for all examples presented here using a combination of the two absolute parallelism constructions developed in \cite{porter2021absolute,sykes2023geometry}.
-In fact, the third author has applied the methods of \cite{sykes2023geometry} to fully solve the equivalence problem and classify the homogeneous structures for a large subset of this paper's new examples in $\mathbb{C}^{6}$ (namely, structures that we term \emph{perturbations of the indecomposable model}), and that analysis was recently presented in \cite[Section 10]{sykes2023geometry}.
-Those approaches are not, however, straightforwardly applicable for the equivalence problem considered in all dimensions simultaneously, so we introduce an alternative approach yielding such a solution (Theorem \ref{Holomorphic classification theorem}) in arbitrary dimensions.

 A surprising dearth of non-homogeneous constant symbol CR structure examples (of the type considered in \cite{porter2021absolute,sykes2023geometry}) was this work's initial motivation.
-Indeed, although there are general arguments ensuring existence of a rich variety of such structures -- e.g., such variety becomes apparent when contrasting the mains results of \cite{fels2008classification} and \cite{kolar2019complete} -- relatively few hypersurface realizations of such structures have been described in a closed form before.
+Indeed, although there are general arguments ensuring existence of a rich variety of such structures -- e.g., such variety becomes apparent when contrasting the main results of \cite{fels2008classification} and \cite{kolar2019complete} -- relatively few hypersurface realizations of such structures have been described in a closed form before.